MicrosoftDocs/cpp-docs/docs/cpp/for-statement-cpp.md

 }
 ```

-This more closely mimics the standard behavior of a variable declared in a **for** loop, which requires variables declared in a **for** loop to go out of scope after the loop is done.
-When a variable is declared in a **for** loop, the compiler internally promotes it to a local variable in the **for** loop's enclosing scope even if there is already a local variable with the same name.
+This behavior more closely mimics the standard behavior of a variable declared in a **for** loop, which requires variables declared in a **for** loop to go out of scope after the loop is done.
+When a variable is declared in a **for** loop, the compiler internally promotes it to a local variable in the **for** loop's enclosing scope.
+It's promoted even if there's already a local variable with the same name.

 ## See also